 At the age of 15, Géraldine, a French-Swiss citizen, received André Van Lysebeth’s book “J’apprends le Yoga” (“I Learn Yoga”).
-From this book she learned some asanas and began to take yoga classes once a week.
+From this book she learned some asanas and began to take yoga classes.
 This book traveled with her everywhere to remind her to practice her sun salutations daily.

 In Santa Cruz, California, Géraldine was introduced to TriYoga, founded by Yogini Kaliji.
 This class was a revelation for her.
 The graceful movements and transitions between asanas made this the type of yoga that resonated with her the most.
 Géraldine took as many classes as she could fit into her schedule, eventually meeting Yogini Kaliji.
 She was immediately inspired to study TriYoga, and became a certified teacher in 1999.